carlow78/brew-bliss/README.md

 I used [GitHub issues](https://github.com/carlow78/brew-bliss/issues) to track my user stories from planning to deployment.

-I used the [Milestones feature](https://github.com/davidindub/coffeecrew/milestones) to plan sprints and set deadlines.
+I used the [Milestones feature](https://github.com/carlow78/brew-bliss/milestones) to plan sprints and set deadlines.

 ## User Stories

-User stories were prepared using GitHub Issues and assigned story points based on estimated completion time.
+User stories were prepared using GitHub Issues.

-User Stories can been seen below under [User Story Testing](#user-story-testing), and in the [GitHub Issues](https://github.com/davidindub/coffeecrew/issues?q=is%3Aissue+is%3Aclosed) for full details including screenshots, story points and associated sprints.

 ## UX